Taxes in Portugal: Everything Expats Need to Know

 If you decide, after purchasing your property, to rent it out, you might be liable for property tax in Portugal on any profits you make from rental income.
 Generally, net rental income is taxed at a flat rate of 28 percent.
 However, depending on the specific characteristics of the contract, you may benefit from reduced rates or exemptions.

-When declaring your rental income to the Portuguese tax authorities, you might be entitled to certain tax deductions.
-Deductions for fire insurance are allowed (as it is compulsory for all rental properties) alongside value expense deductions such as IMI, costs associated with obtaining an energy certificate, and condominium fees, if applicable.
+When declaring your rental income to the Portuguese tax authorities, you may be eligible for certain tax deductions.
+Deductions for fire insurance are allowed (as it is compulsory for all rental properties), alongside value-related expenses such as IMI, costs associated with obtaining an energy certificate, and condominium fees, if applicable.

 Portugal’s Inheritance Taxes